Guake/guake/docs/source/user/faq.rst

 The workaround is setting a manual keybinding as described above.
-On Fedora 26, for example, this can be accomplished by going to *Settings > Keyboard* and adding a new custom shortcut to execute :code:`guake -t`.
+On Fedora 26, for example, this can be accomplished by going to *Settings > Keyboard* and adding a new custom shortcut to execute :code:`guake-toggle`.

 Note for Archlinux users
 ------------------------